 If you fail to file chapter 13 properly, the court will dismiss your case.
 This means that you will have spent time, money, and effort just to be stuck in the same spot.
 Or you might end up in a worse situation since you would not have made payments while filing for bankruptcy.

-Our chapter 13 bankruptcy attorneys have filed chapter 13 hundreds of times and know how to bring the best results for our clients.
-You can speak with our bankruptcy attorneys for a free case evaluation to see if filing chapter 13 is a good option for your case.
+Our chapter 13 bankruptcy attorneys have filed chapter 13 hundreds of times and know how to bring the best results for you.
+You can speak with our bankruptcy attorneys for a free case evaluation to see if filing chapter 13 is the best option for you.

 Chapter 13 Attorneys Los Angeles – Free Consultation